 Whilst in some cases it may not be impractical, those candidates that are able to skillfully present their experience in a compelling, comprehensive way and achieve this on 1 page of A4 will stand out.
 There is a real art to this, but I’ve seen it done and it tends to have a very positive impact if it’s done right. – Sam Baxendale, Regional Director, Malaysia

 - Make sure you proof-read your CV.

-- Check the grammar – if you’re writing in 1st person or 3rd person make sure it’s consistent throughout.
+- Check the grammar – if you’re writing in 1st person or 3rd person, make sure it’s consistent throughout.
 We recommend writing in 3rd person as it’s a lot easier for you to write about yourself and tell a story about your career.
-If you’re writing about your current role, keep it in the present tense and when talking about previous roles, write in past tense.
+If you’re writing about your current role, keep it in the present tense and when talking about previous roles, write in the past tense.

-- Remember that you’re marketing yourself so make sure you get all your achievements on your CV.
+- Remember that you’re marketing yourself, so make sure you get all your achievements on your CV.

 If you are thinking about a new role, refresh your CV and check out our job page to find the right role for you.